 While all of the information provided to date represents the current housing situation in the CVRD, the following sections focus on projections for what will happen over the next five years.
-This section includes four projections: Household, Population, Household Income and Tenure based on Statistics Canada Census Data, rennie intelligence's Long-range Projections of Population, Housing, and Employment in the Cowichan Valley Regional District and Environics Analytics Demostats Income and Housing Projections.
+This section includes four projections: Households, Population, Household Income and Tenure.
+These projections are based on Statistics Canada Census Data, rennie intelligence's Long-range Projections of Population, Housing, and Employment in the Cowichan Valley Regional District and Environics Analytics Demostats Income and Housing Projections.